itchopshop/IOT-NodeMCU/README.md

 https://github.com/adafruit/Adafruit_Sensor **** Main Sensor Library

-//Change the following code in your Arduino C++ program to the below.
+Change the following code in your Arduino C++ program to the below.

 #define DHTPIN 5  // GPIO 15 (D1) ***** what digital pin we're connected to